Best Massage Guns of 2025

 Recovery is an essential part of training, just as important as the weekly speed workouts, long runs, and strength training.
-And having the best massage gun for your muscles can help the process.
-While the science behind massage is somewhat mixed, massage guns generally use percussion to help stimulate blood flow, release tension and relax muscles, and provide a relaxation benefit to your neurological system.
+Having the best massage gun for your muscles can help speed recovery and help you feel better, faster.
+While the science behind massage is somewhat mixed, massage guns use percussion to help stimulate blood flow, release tension, relax muscles, and help calm your neurological system.
 These benefits can help reduce your perception of pain and soreness, particularly in the temporary window immediately following a hard workout or race.

 For more background information on this guide, see our buying advice, testing methodology, and frequently asked questions below our top picks.